logo

 In event mode (Livewire / htmx / fetch flows where the page stays alive), the widget needs to be ready for a possible second submit (e.g. user fixes a validation error and resubmits).
 The behaviour mirrors the project's preload mode:

 • Eager + event: a fresh /challenge fires immediately after each submit so the next click is instant.
-Costs one extra request per submit, plus one trailing request when the visitor never resubmits.
+Costs one extra challenge per submit, plus one trailing challenge when the visitor never resubmits.

 • Lazy + event (default): the widget rearms its interaction listeners.
-The next pointer / key / input event triggers the follow-on preload — typically while the visitor is reading validation errors and starting to fix a field, so the attestation is ready by the time they click submit again.
-If the submit succeeded and they never touch the form again, no extra request is sent.
+The next pointer / key / input event triggers the follow-on preload - typically while the visitor is reading validation errors and starting to fix a field, so the response is ready by the time they click submit again.
+If the submit succeeded and they never touch the form again, no extra challenge is fired.

 For a typical Livewire single-submit flow this means one /challenge per successful submission, not two.
-The dashboard's monthly request counter reflects this difference.
+The dashboard's monthly challenge counter reflects this difference.

 Debug mode